abhinavg916/git-and-github/GitCommands.md

 git push origin master	=> Pushes local repository to the remote repository online at the branch master of remote.

 git push origin master --force => Pushes forcefully local repository to remote repository online at the branch of master of remote.

+git remove rm remotename => Deletes the remote repository mentioned as arguement (remote name) and its URL from its memory.